jwohland/kliwist_modelchain/README.md

 **Todo: Add link to zenodo once ready**

+## Anaconda environment

+The anaconda environment can be constructed from the provided files using

+`conda env create --file environment.yaml`

+You can activate it using

+`conda activate kliwist_modelchain`

+on a UNIX system.
+You might have to use `source` on other systems.

 ## Figure overview
 | Figure | Filename | Creating python function |
 |---|---|---|